Facebook tracking pixel

 Production year must match consumption year; moving to quarterly disclosure from 2027

 It's natural to feel that this is a little daunting.
 Navigating 30+ sets of lifetime, expiry and temporal matching rules from a spreadsheet is possibly doable for a small portfolio.
-But, attempt to do it reliably at scale, with audit-ready documentation across ever-tightening reporting cycles, is another type of challenge altogether.
+But to do it reliably at scale, with audit-ready documentation across ever-tightening reporting cycles, is another type of challenge altogether.
 Soldera is a unified platform that connects to every major European registry from a single place, giving certificate managers the ability to procure directly from producers, manage cancellations across jurisdictions with different rules and generate verified cancellation statements for every location.
 Considering European rules are ever-changing for renewable consumption, the infrastructure handling compliant procurement needs to be adaptable and automated.
 Let Soldera ease the burden.

-Oliver Bonallack is Founder's Associate at Soldera.
+Oliver Bonallack is Growth Marketing Lead at Soldera.
 His writings focus on Energy Attribute Certificates (EACs) and Guarantees of Origin (GOs).
 He has a background in venture analysis and public policy, with a First Class BSc in Politics & International Relations from the University of Bristol alongside top performance in the Venture Institute and the Terra.do Climate Fellowship.
 His climate and energy experience includes building AI-first workflows for registry operations and investing in climate technology startups via Collective VC and Team Ignite Ventures.
 His day-to-day work focuses on compliance and registry ops, market data and policy research, content and GTM systems, and automation across renewable certificate processes

 Artwork showing hydro, solar, biomass and wind icons